epam/edp-install/documentation/openshift_install_edp.md

  Mandatory parameters:
 ```
-   - EDP_NAME - previously defined name of your EDP tenant to be deployed (e.g. demo);
+   - EDP_NAME - previously defined name of your EDP tenant that is to be deployed (e.g. "demo");
    - DNS_WILDCARD - DNS wildcard for routing in your K8S cluster;
    - STORAGE_CLASS_NAME - storage class that will be used for persistent volumes provisioning;
    - EDP_SUPER_ADMINS - administrators of your tenant separated by comma (,);